US stocks mixed ahead of more China-US trade talks

-Stocks edged between small gains and losses in early trading on Wall Street Tuesday as U.S. markets reopened following the Presidents Day holiday and as investors sized up the latest company earnings reports.
+Stocks wavered between small gains and losses in morning trading on Wall Street Tuesday as U.S. markets reopened following the Presidents Day holiday and as investors sized up the latest company earnings reports.

 Continue Reading Below

-Losses in financial, industrial and technology stocks outweighed gains in consumer goods and communications companies.
+Losses in financial, industrial and energy stocks outweighed gains in consumer goods and communications companies.

 Investors are keeping a close eye on talks between U.S. and Chinese negotiators in Washington that are aimed at ending a trade war between the world's largest economies.